-YHDP projects will show New an understanding of positive youth development principles, which will be reflected in their policies and procedures.
+YHDP New projects will show an positive understanding of vouth development principles, which will be reflected in their policies and procedures.
 New projects will commit to ensuring that the strengths and abilities of each youth are incorporated into all aspects of the youth's services.